DaveBenham/VenomModules/README.md

  * If enabled, then Mute CV functions as a toggle

 #### Mono input pan law &nbsp;(Pan expander)
 Controls how left and right channels are attenuated/amplified as a mono input is panned.
-This affects whether a mono signal loudness appears constant as it is panned.
+This affects the perceived loudness as a signal is panned left and right versus center.
  * 0 dB (linear: center overpowered)
    While panning left, the left gain is held constant while the right is attenuated.
 While panning right, the right gain is held constant while the left is attenuated.
 Mono signals sound softer when panned left or right compared to when panned center.
  * +1.5 dB side (compromise: center overpowered)